OlliJ5/clicker-game/README.md

-TO DO:
-* Instructions to run app locally

 # Clicker game

-App is running [here](https://ollij5.github.io/clicker-game/) The counter can be inspected [here](https://cryptic-cliffs-66031.herokuapp.com/counter)
+App is running [here](https://ollij5.github.io/clicker-game/)

+The counter can be inspected [here](https://cryptic-cliffs-66031.herokuapp.com/counter)

 There is a global counter that all players increment when they click on the play button.
 Every 500 clicks, someone wins 250 points.